 - medical costs you will incur in the future;

 - rehabilitation costs you will inur in the future; and

 - travel expenses (past and present).

 Assessing permanent impairment involves clinical assessment of the claimant (worker) as they present on the day of assessment taking account of the claimant’s relevant medical history and all available relevant medical information.
 Generally, once a workers condition has reached Maximum Medical Improvement (MMI) an approved medical practitioner will assess the degree of permanent impairment that results from the injury.

 If you have suffered a permanent impairment or disability as a result of an injury in the course of your work then you may be entitled to compensation for that permanent impairment.
 To receive a lump sum for a permanent impairment, you need to be assessed by an Approved Medical Specialist as having suffered a permanent impairment as mentioned in Schedule 2 of the Act.

 In the event an agreement between you and your employer cannot be reached as to the degree of impairment, it is open to you to apply to have the question determined by an Arbitrator.
 The amount of compensation payable for permanent impairment is based on the percentage impairment as a ratio of the Prescribed Amount.
 The Prescribed Amount is an indexed amount (annually) under the Act which sets the monetary limit of some forms of compensation under the Act.

 Workers Compensation Common Law Claims

-Furthermore, if these workers elect to pursue a common law claim against their employer, they are subject to a step-down in weekly payments and their entitlements to other statutory benefits cease.
-Assuming these workers have sufficient funds remaining in the Prescribed Amount for their claim, their weekly payments will reduce as follows:
+Furthermore, if these workers elect to pursue a common law claim against their employer, they are subject to a step-down in weekly payments and their entitlements to other statutory benefits (medical expenses, travel expenses, rehabilitation expenses) cease.
+Assuming these workers have sufficient funds remaining for weekly payments, their weekly payments will reduce as follows: